-A name other than the default one for the icode file produced by icont can be specified by using the -0 option, followed by the desired name.
+A name other than the default one for the icode file produced by the Icon linker can be specified by using the -0 option, followed by the desired name.
 For example, icont -o probe.icx prog produces the icode file named probe.icx rather than prog.icx.

-If the -c option is given to icont, the translator stops before producing an icode file and intermediate "ucode" files with the extensions .u1 and .u2 are left for future use (normally they are deleted).
-For example, icont -c prog1 leaves prog1.u1 and prog1.u2, instead of producing prog1.icx.
+If the -c option is given to icont, only translation is performed and intermediate "ucode" files with the extensions .u1 and .u2 are kept.
+For example, icont -c prog1 leaves prog1.u1 and prog1.u2, instead of linking them to produce prog1.icx.
+(The ucode files are deleted unless the -c option is used.)
 These ucode files can be used in a subsequent icont command by using the .u1 name.
-This saves translation time when the program is used again.
-For example, icont prog2 prog1.u1 translates prog2.icn and combines the result with the ucode files from a previous translation of prog1.icn.
+This avoids having to translate the .icn file again.
+For example, icont prog2 prog1.u1 translates prog2.icn and links the result with the ucode files from a previous translation of prog1.icn.
 Note that only the .u1 name is given.
 The extension can be abbreviated to .u, as in icont prog2 prog1.u

-Ucode files also can be added to a program using the link declaration in an Icon source program as described in [2].
+Ucode files also can be added to a program when it is linked by using the link declaration in an Icon source program as described in [2].